benders5e/benders5e/firebender.md

 #### Heat Control
 At 11th level, you learn to control not only fire, but any heat housed by matter.
 By touching an object, you can siphon off heat by spending an amount of time that depends on the material (some examples are shown in the table below).
 You must have one hand on the material and one hand free.

 You can also have the opposite effect: if you have hands or nose or mouth free, you can heat up materials in the vicinity with an action, causing them to reach a temperature equal to the result of being exposed to a hot flame for half an hour.
 (You cannot use this ability to, for exmaple, heat rock into lava.)

+This ability gives you resistance to cold damage.

 ##### Cooling Time
 | Material | Minutes              |